reaslab/jixia/README.md

 jixia must be built with the *exact* same version of Lean as the file to be analyzed.  jixia is known to be compatible with Lean v4.11.0.

+### FAQ

+- `Unknown module prefix ... `: use `lake env`.

+- `... cannot evaluate [init] declaration`: use `-i` flag.

+- `... failed to read file ..., invalid header`: the Lean version used to build jixia must exactly match that of the target file/project.